RevStackCore/Extensions.DynamicLinq/README.md

 ```

-QueryResult has the same structure as the OData PageResult
+QueryResult<T> has the same structure as a returned OData PageResult

 ```cs
 using System;